vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 *** motd (Y/I/N/O/D/Z) [default=N] ?
 ```

-You can read what each answer means.
-I recommend going with the default answer for all questions.
+Continue with the default answer for all questions.

 Now, your Termux is ready to help you.